Lewis County, New York: Jurisdiction history

 In the years prior to 1776, most of the Loyalists in Tryon County fled to Canada.
-In 1784, following the peace treaty that ended the American Revolutionary War, the name of Tryon County was changed to Montgomery County to honor the general, Richard Montgomery, who had captured several places in Canada and died attempting to capture the city of Quebec, replacing the name of the hated British governor.
+In 1784, following the peace treaty that ended the American Revolutionary War, the name of Tryon County was changed to Montgomery County to honor the general, Richard Montgomery, who had captured several places in Canada and died attempting to capture the city of Quebec, replacing the name of the despised British governor.

 In 1789, the size of Montgomery County was reduced by the splitting off of Ontario County from Montgomery.
 The actual area split off from Montgomery County was much larger than the present county, also including the present Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Livingston, Monroe, Niagara, Orleans, Steuben, Wyoming, Yates, and part of Schuyler and Wayne Counties.

 In 1791, Herkimer County was one of three counties split off from Montgomery (the other two being Otsego, and Tioga County).
 This was much larger than the present county, however, and was reduced by a number of subsequent splits.
 The first one of these, in 1794, produced Onondaga County.
 This county was larger than the current Onondaga County, including the present Cayuga, Cortland, and part of Oswego Counties.

 Oneida County (as well as a part of Chenango County), was split off from Herkimer County in 1798.

 Lewis County was split off from Oneida County in 1805.

-Lewis County, once organized, adopted five towns; Leyden, Turin, Martinsburg, Lowville, and Harrisburg.
-Today there are seventeen and they are Croghan, Denmark, Diana, Greig, Harrisburg, Highmarket, Lewis, Leyden, Lowville, Martinsburg, Montague, New Bremen, Osceola, Pinckney, Turin, Watson, and West Turin.
-Croghan was adopted in 1841, Denmark was in 1807, Diana in 1830, Greig 1828, Harrisburg 1803, Highmarket 1852, Lewis 1852, Leyden 1797, Lowville 1800, Martinsburg 1803, Montague 1850, New Bremen 1848, Osceola 1844, Pinckney 1808, Turin 1800, Watson 1821, and West Turin in 1830.
-These towns were adopted in a very short time span of about 55 years.